-A couple of Sundays ago, MBFF headed to Cordon, to hike the « Sentier Découverte de la Forêt à Cordon » (« Forest Discovery Trail »).
-We first discovered this trail about 5 years ago, and I have been meaning to write a full article about it every since!
+Last autumn, MBFF headed to Cordon, to walk the « Sentier Découverte de la Forêt à Cordon » (« Forest Discovery Trail »).
+We first discovered this trail about 5 years ago, and I had been meaning to write a full article about it every since!

 The 🌲 « Forest Discovery Trail » is an annotated trail through the 🌲 forest (a predominantly spruce forest, with a bed of myrtilles bushes), perfect in length and variety for families with young children.
 The path can be muddy and slippery underfoot, depending on time of year and recent rainfall, so do take due care (and a spare pare of clothes for each child!).

 Our 🍂 autumn visit at the weekend spurred me to get this article ready for you, so that you might try it out with younger children over the holidays!
 As I looked through my photos from our first summer visit in 2015, my heart melted – those cherubic cheeks of my children aged 18 months and 4,5 years, the baby-carrier, the wobbly walk with a huge grin, the playing with the stones on the 4×4 track . . .

 Our first visit was in ☀️ mid-summer, and the colours were prodominently 🌿 lush greens, and we found wild raspberries on the trail . . .
 This last visit was in mid-autumn, an autumn particularly 🍁🍃🍂 lush in colour and in 🍄 mushrooms!

 ⏱ timing: 1h to 1h30 (to stroll and read all of the panels);